- Managers in Cleantech and related industries from all regions of the world

 - Managers of utility services

 Items considered during the admissions review:

-- Compelling Statement of Purpose (Essay limit is 1500 words).
-Applicants should describe individual strengths and interests, their rationale for applying to the MAS program at Scripps as opposed to other programs.
+- Compelling Statement of Purpose (Essay limit is 1500 words) - Applicants should describe individual strengths and interests, as well as their rationale for applying to the MAS program at Scripps as opposed to other programs.
 Applicants should also explain how the program will further their career goals in terms of their field of interest, desired occupation, and future plans.